 By supporting the activities of scholars at the intersection of HPS and the life sciences, the McDonnell Initiative has provided many with the chance to grow their research programs in new and exciting directions.

-successful grants resulting from the regeneration working groups
+successful grants related to regeneration working groups (2019-present)

 Lucie laplane and Michel vervoort

 Laplane and Vervoort are the project leaders for the Stem Cell Regeneration working group.

 (2020 – 2023) NR-PRC 2019, “Philosophy, Phylogeny, and Biology of Stem Cells,” Acronyme: STEM, Partners: IHPST, IJM (M. Vervoort and E. Gazave lab), Hospital Saint-Louis (A. Puissant lab), PI: L. Laplane.

 (2020 – 2021) ARC grant 2019: Defining molecular and cellular crossroads between Cancer and Regeneration: Insights from Platynereis, an emerging cell and developmental biology model.
 PIs: M. Vervoort and E. Gazave.

 (2020 – 2021) Ligue national contre le cancer 2019: Defining molecular and cellular crossroads between Cancer and Regeneration: Insights from Platynereis, an emerging cell and developmental biology model.
 PIs: M. Vervoort and E. Gazave.